daniel-more/daniel-more.github.io/index.md

 ---
 ### 🚕 NYC TLC Taxi Demand Forecasting: Mapping the Pulse of NYC

 Ever wondered where NYC’s taxis really go?
 KFC airport give us some clues.
-This project turns raw trip data into stunning interactive maps and network graphs, revealing the city’s busiest pickup-dropoff flows.
-Using **real data 100.5 million trips** to forecast NYC taxi demand using time‑series modeling, statistical analysis, and machine learning.
-This project turns raw TLC trip data into actionable insights—surfaced through clean visualizations, seasonality modeling, and forward‑looking demand predictions.
-It applies data engineering, forecasting, and analytical skills.
+This project analyzes **100.5 million NYC taxi trips** to uncover where taxis travel most and how demand changes over time.
+It transforms raw TLC data into **interactive maps and network visualizations** that highlight the city’s busiest pickup-drop-off flows.
+Using time-series modeling, statistical methods, and machine learning, it **forecasts future taxi demand** and reveals key seasonal patterns.
+The work showcases end-to-end data engineering, analysis, and forecasting capabilities.

 [View code on Github](https://github.com/daniel-more/taxi_nyc_forecasting?tab=readme-ov-file#-nyc-tlc-taxi-demand-forecasting)